 For as long as there has been war, people have been fascinated by the history of how those wars have been fought, why and by whom.
 The International Politics and Military History degree scheme provides an opportunity for an in-depth study of warfare as it has developed since the time of Napoleon, reflecting changes in society and technology.
 For example, how and why has the nature of war changed, from nations in arms through the age of total war to wars of choice?
 How has technology changed war, from steam through nuclear power to computers and nano-technology?
 Students taking this degree will also learn about how war has been studied and about the evolution of key ideas about the nature and conduct of war: the principles of war, the role of battle, the importance of leadership and the power of industry.
 The focus of Military History at Aberystwyth is on the nineteenth and twentieth centuries and it is placed in the context of the international political world.
 Aberystwyth University was the first to establish a department of International Politics.
 We have been teaching and inspiring in this subject since 1919.
-The department is ranked in the top 40 in the world for academic reputation (QS, 2017).
-Our innovating teaching and care for students has placed us in the top 10 UK department and best in Wales for student satisfaction (NSS, 2016).
+The department is ranked in the *top 40 in the world for academic reputation *(QS, 2017).
+The University is rean and best in Wales for student satisfaction (NSS, 2017).
 You will be taught by lectures who are enthusiastic, committed in providing you with an outstanding and dynamic learning environment.
 Employability is embedded across our teaching.
 We teach our students to aim for the career they want, not the job that they can get.
 The Department operates a prestigious Parliamentary Placement Scheme, enabling you to gain valuable experience working alongside an MP (House of Commons, Westminster) or an AM (Welsh Assembly, Cardiff) for a period of 4-6 weeks during the summer.
 During this time you will write reports and speeches, undertake research projects, and respond to constituency issues.
 There may be further opportunities for you to get involved in elections and various international issues.
 The Department is also home to Interstate, the oldest student-run international politics journal in the United Kingdom, providing a unique opportunity for you to publish your work (particularly advantageous if you wish to progress to postgraduate study) or gain valuable experience working as part of the editorial team.Stimulating student societies foster a strong sense of community within the department, offering a programme of political debates, visiting speakers, conferences and workshops, alongside numerous social activities such as an annual ball.
-Graduates from our department have pursued careers in: The Civil Service; Security Service; Government Research department; Public Affairs; Education; Social Research.
+Graduates from our department have pursued careers in: + The Civil Service; + Security Service; + Government Research department; + Public Affairs; + Education; + Social Research.